MACRec: a Multi-Agent Collaboration Framework for Recommendation

 \subsection{Sequential Recommendation (SR)}

 Sequential recommendation systems analyze the sequence of items a user has interacted with to predict their next likely interest.

 Modeling of user's long-term and short-term interests is important in sequential recommendation tasks.
 Hence, the \textsl{User Analyst}'s role is self-evident.
-The number of relevant items in the sequence recommendation is significantly higher than the rating prediction task.
+The number of relevant items in the sequence is significantly higher than the rating prediction task.
 It is hard to ask the \textsl{Item Analyst} to analyze every item that appeared in either the history or the candidate set.
-Therefore, the role of the \textsl{Item Analyst} is comparatively limited compared to other scenarios.
 Moreover, given that the answers to the sequential recommendation task are much more complex (i.e., a ranking order of the candidate set), the \textsl{Reflector} can help to avoid the \textsl{Manager} getting into formatting troubles.
 A single round of behavioral analysis may omit consideration of long-term user behavior, and reflection on this is something the \textsl{Reflector} can do.